Doctors and leading experts share daily habits that negatively affect your health after age 50 that you should pay attention to.

 Still eat everything like when I was young

-As you enter your 50s, the things you used to eat can start to affect your health.
+As you enter your 50s, the things you eat can start to affect your health.
 Your body’s organs are not designed to process processed foods high in sugar and fat.
 When your organs continually process these substances, serious and life-threatening consequences can occur.

 Thinking that gaining weight is normal as you age